Improving Your Roof to Reduce Energy Costs

 When poor insulation is replaced with new, high-quality and properly installed insulation, it can drastically improve a home’s energy efficiency levels.
 In fact, some insulation types are so effective at mitigating heat loss or heat gain that the heating or cooling systems don’t kick in until outside temperatures have reached a certain level.
 Without the regular and continuous use of heating or cooling, your monthly utility costs will decrease.

 New roofing materials and design technology can maximize energy efficiency.
-Roof replacements consider your home’s design as well as the climate to provide the correct type of roofing for your situation.
+With roof replacements we consider your home’s design as well as the climate to provide the correct type of roofing for your situation.
 Selecting the correct roofing materials can help mitigate heat loss and heat gain in your home.
 Consider which roofing materials are right for you such as shingles.

 New roof underlayment products are available today that are designed to last longer and provide greater moisture protection over time.
 When making an investment in roofing repairs and installation, you may find comfort installing new synthetic underlayment will protect your home from condensation and moisture damage.